ArkadiuszDomaros/LottoSimulator/README.md

 App is a simulator of the Lotto lottery.

-This is console aplication based on pick our six numbers and compare to random draw numbers.
+This is console aplication based on pick your six numbers and compare to random draw numbers.

 To do:
   -tests